nmagee/fastapi-demo/README.md

 ### Gitpod

 The easiest way to start working is to append `https://gitpod.io/#` before the URL of your repository.
-This should look something like but using the URL of your fork:
+This should look something like (but use the URL of your fork):

 > [**https://gitpod.io/#https://github.com/nmagee/fastapi-demo**](https://gitpod.io/#https://github.com/nmagee/fastapi-demo)